Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 ## Specific Category Guidelines

+### Trees
+- The tree category exists for historical reasons only, do not bother to annotate trees

+### Birds
+- For now, we do not care about bird subtypes (we presume they smell alike), subtypes don't need to be specified

 ### Flower
 - We define one instance of a flower as a visible blossom.
 Closed buds, leafs, and stems are not considered to be part of the flower instance.